SeanWang5868/xhpi_for_database/README.md

 ## Introduction

-This Python script is used to analyze XH-π interactions based on Hudson or Plevin system.
+This Python script is used to analyze XH-π interactions based on Plevin system.
 1. **Download PDB File**: Download the corresponding CIF file based on the 4-letter PDB name.
 2. **Add Hydrogen Atoms**: Add hydrogen atoms to the PDB file using `gemmi`, record the missing monomers during the addition.
-3. **Analyze XH-π Interaction**: Analyze the XH-π Interaction using Hudson or Plevin system.
+3. **Analyze XH-π Interaction**: Analyze the XH-π Interaction using Plevin system.
 4. **Result Output**: Save the analysis results as a CSV file.

 ## Installation requirements